Last Updated on

 EAT/BREAKFAST: Dunlap’s.
 Though its a no frills Formica table type place, Dunlap’s is like Cheers for the local Senior Men’s Club.
 If you’re a frequent customer of a certain age, it seems everyone knows your name.
 Prices are small-town low; just $3.49 gets you two eggs any way, home-fries, toast AND coffee.

 EAT/DINNER: 1776 Dobbin House Tavern.
 Dine by candlelight in Alexander Dobbin’s library, bedrooms, parlor, and root cellar.
 It’s an atmospheric place enhanced by excellently prepared unfussy food.
 The “Colonial Era” menu is fun reading; separated into “Of Soups,” “Of Flesh,” “Of Fish,” with Colonial s’s that look like f’s.

 EAT/DRINK: Garryowen Irish Pub.
 One of the most popular drinking spots in Gettysburg, walls are plastered with Police and Fire Department patches from all over the country.
 You can find traditional Bangers and Mash ($11.95), Shepherds Pie ($11.95) and a touch of haute-Irish pub food.
-Try the toothsome Smoked Salmon Bruschetta; lox on garlic crostini drizzled with sweet balsamic vinegar – a sweet, salty, tangy trifecta of tastes ($9.95 for four).
+Try the toothsome Smoked Salmon Bruschetta; lox on garlic crostini drizzled with sweet balsamic vinegar – a sweet, salty, tangy trifecta of tastes ($10.95 for four).

 Stay in the former Boys or Girls room – floodlit second-floor corner rooms with 12 foot ceilings, granite bathrooms, and sinfully soft bedding.
 Owner Peter Monahan kept some blackboards, all the wainscoting, and installed Civil War oil portraits and stately Federalist accents.
-Rates from $175 to $225 include tax.
+Rates from $99 to $225 and up during high season.